SalmaRedaBedair/Clean-Code-Notes/chapter_04.md

 ```
 ### Mumbling
 - if you decide to write comment spend more time to think of that comment and try to not use it.
+- never to use comment because of your desire to write comment

 ### redundant comments
-- add nothing do the code, code is easier to understand
+- add nothing do the code, code must be easier to understand
 ### Misleading comments
 - comment is not accurate describing the function
 - it say wrong thing about that function